beankillz/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This is a readme > README>md
+This is a readme
-echo This is a readme
+1-last_digit program will assign a random number to the variable n each time it is executed.
+Complete the source code in order to print the last digit of the number stored in the variable n.